serebrov/so-questions/nodejs-upwork-oauth/README.md

         });
     };

-Finally, you can use the API (again, this is server-side code):
+Finally, you can use the API, `Step 4` (again, this is server-side code):

     oauthTest.queryAPI = function() {
         var request_data = {